spectare/spectare-nl/content/posts/team-kickoff.md

  * In what way do you want to keep track of the work done ? (in git, code is the truth or in Jira - everything is a ticket)
  * In what way do you handle progress ?
 Do you choose for scheduled meetings (like planning, retrospective and demo for instance) or do you prefer other means of communication ? (like automated messages via slack when functionality is pulled - or is available)

  Note that it is not easy to answer these questions one by one, just start with one of them and swarm over them to create your own rules of the game.
+Next to that - there is no need to be complete.
+These rules are a starting point and you are able to change them.

- Feel free to answer some of these elements with 'Scrum' or 'Kanban' but do explain what you will do togheter accoring to the mentioned words.
+ Feel free to answer some of these elements with 'Scrum' or 'Kanban' but do explain what you will do according to the mentioned words.
 Both types of process are applied in many different ways.

 ## Process, Content and Operations